brooklynrail/brooklynrail-platform/content/events/2021/04/carrie-moyer-with-malvika-jolly.md

 ---
 title: Carrie Moyer with Malvika Jolly
 summary: "Artist Carrie Moyer joins writer Malvika Jolly for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading from Samita Simha. "
 people:
   - person: carrie-moyer
   - person: malvika-jolly